AHendley84/pp4-pizzatheaction/README.md

 #### Code

 ##### Text
-- [ChatGPT](https://chat.openai.com/auth/login) was used to generate text for the home intro paragraphs for the shop and the blog, and the brand descriptions utilised on the Products by Brand page.
+- [ChatGPT](https://chat.openai.com/auth/login) was used to generate text for the home intro paragraphs for the shop and the brand descriptions utilised on the Products by Brand page.

 ##### Images
 - Pizza Image at the top of each page courtsey of [Hotels.com](https://in.hotels.com/go/england/uk-best-outdoor-restaurants-liverpool).